How to Write Radio

 Examples:

-7. SISYPHUS: Cuthbert!
+7. NOAH: Cuthbert!
 Get me out of here, my good man!
+Try that bottle.
+The one on the dresser!

 8. SOUND: CHAMPAGNE CORK POPS.
 SMALL CRASH.